-Reactor-scale aneutronic (utilizing $D^{-3}He$) FRC designs have been discussed previously^{24,25}.
-Unlike many MFE reactor designs, the FRC designs referenced here do not rely on any core heating by fusion-produced alphas; all heating power is delivered via RF.
-Consequentially, the energy transport focus shifts to the efficient extraction of those alphas and other fusion products, both to remove ash from the core and to recover the produced energy.
+Reactor-scale aneutronic (utilizing D-3He) FRC designs have been discussed previously.^{24,25} Unlike many MFE reactor designs, the FRC designs referenced here do not rely on any core heating by fusion-produced alphas; all heating power is delivered via RF.
+Consequentially, the energy transport focus shifts to the efficient extraction of those alphas and other fusion products, both to remove ash from the core and recover the produced energy.

-Computational studies of fusion product orbits in a reactor-scale FRC using the RMF code26 have indicated that many fusion products will be born in orbits that traverse the separatrix27.
-In the cool SOL plasma outside the separatrix, the fusion product experiences orders of magnitude more slowing down than inside.
-As a result, the fusion product loses energy to the SOL plasma; this "airbraking" effect causes the orbit to move out of the core and change character from betatron to cyclotron.
+Computational studies of fusion product orbits in a reactor-scale FRC using the RMF code26 have indicated that many fusion products will be born in orbits that traverse the separatrix.27 In the cool scrape-off layer (SOL) plasma outside the separatrix, the fusion product experiences orders of magnitude more slowing down than inside.
+As a result, the fusion product loses energy to the SOL plasma; this "airbraking" effect causes the orbit to move out of the core and change character from a betatron to a cyclotron.
 The transition from an orbit traversing the separatrix to a cyclotron orbit on only one side of the separatrix is most likely to occur in the SOL, at which point the fusion product is then exhausted along the open field lines of the SOL.
-This process represents a convenient method of efficiently transporting ash out of the $core^{25}$, facilitating both energy extraction (via conversion of the heated SOL plasma to electricity) and neutron production mitigation (rapid removal of T produced by D-D reactions).
+This process represents a convenient method for efficiently transporting ash out of the core,25 facilitating both energy extraction (via conversion of the heated SOL plasma to electricity) and neutron production mitigation (rapid removal of T produced by D-D reactions).

 Using Eq.
-(8), $\tau_s = 0.001$ s for T in the SOL (for the conditions of $n_e = 10^{14}/\text{cc}, E{th,e} = 100 \text{ eV}, \ln \Lambda = 14.7$).
-Assuming that fusion products spend approximately 10%of their time in the SOL, and 6 e-folding times (which should drop the triton's energy from 1 MeV to ~ 20 keV), the slowing-down time is $t_s = 0.060$ s.
+(8), $\tau_s = 0.001$ s for T in the SOL (for the conditions of $n_e = 10^{14}/\text{cc}$, $E{th,e} = 100$ eV, $\ln \Lambda = 14.7$).
+Assuming that fusion products spend approximately 10% of their time in the SOL and 6 e-folding times (which should reduce the triton's energy from 1 MeV to \sim 20 keV), the slowing-down time is $t_s = 0.060$ s.
 As the average lifetime of T is approximately 20 s before fusion, this indicates that the vast majority of D-D-produced T should slow down and be lost along the SOL open field lines rather than fuse.
-Meanwhile, the combination of the scaling studies for fast ion energy and background magnetic field suggest, overall, an increase in slowing down times of no more than a factor of 2 as compared to the unmagnetized subthermal prediction.
-Thus, comparing the triton slowing-down to the triton fusion time, we estimate that the neutron production rate should be at least two orders of magnitude lower than in a conventional D-T tokamak, substantially reducing neutron wall loads and simplifying the engineering requirements for the reactor.
+Meanwhile, the combination of the scaling studies for the fast ion energy and the background magnetic field suggest an overall increase in slowing down times of no more than a factor of 2 as compared to the unmagnetized subthermal prediction.
+Thus, comparing the triton slowing-down to the triton fusion time, we estimate that the neutron production rate should be at least two orders of magnitude lower than in a conventional D-T tokamak, substantially reducing neutron wall loads and simplifying the engineering requirements of the reactor.